CloudVLab/qwiklabs-content-bundle-spec/README.md

 # Qwiklabs Content Bundle Specs

-This repo currently houses the specs for both lab bundles and quest bundles.
-Information about lab bundles can be found under `/labs` and information about quests can be found under `/quests`.
+This repo currently houses the specs for both lab bundles and course bundles.
+Information about lab bundles can be found under `/labs` and information about courses can be found under `/courses`.

 See [the spec](./lab-bundle-spec.md) for documentation on authoring [Qwiklabs](https://www.qwiklabs.com/) labs.